Yu-kai Chou: Career

 2018, Yu-kai Chou was appointed Chief Experience Officer for Toronto-based Decentral, helping Ethereum Cofounder Anthony Di Iorio improve experiences for the cryptocurrency wallet Jaxx Liberty.

 2018, Chou also launched Octalysis Prime, a gamified education and mentorship platform to pass on his knowledge in gamification, entrepreneurship, productivity and behavioral science to subscribed members.

 In 2021, Yu-kai Chou was appointed Head of Digital Commerce and Head of Creative Labs for HTC in Taiwan.
 He helped improve HTC's digital presence and the launching of VR Headsets such as the VIVE Focus 3 and the VIVE Flow.

 In 2025, Chou published his second book, 10,000 Hours of Play.
 The book reimagines Malcolm Gladwell concept from Outliers (2008), which popularized the idea—rooted in Anders Ericsson's research—that mastery in any field demands approximately 10,000 hours of deliberate practice.
 Chou reframes Gladwell’s premise of rigorous effort by proposing that mastery can be achieved through enjoyment instead of toil, suggesting that a gamified approach to learning, where practice becomes engaging and playful, could transform the journey to expertise.

 Global Influence

 In 2022, Chou was honored with the title of a Knight by His Imperial Highness King Yi Seok, the only remaining heir living in Korea to the Joseon dynasty throne which ruled over the country for five centuries.
 The Imperial Family of Korea is the ruling family of the Joseon and Korean Empire that was founded by King Seong-gye Lee in July 1392.
 In 2023, Chou was promoted to the title of Duke by His Imperial Highness King Andrew Lee.

+Chou has contributed to U.S. government–sponsored projects in the energy sector, IT security, smart homes, health care, and medicine.

+Chou’s framework has also been applied in US education, including mathematics, and English language learning at the primary school level.

+It has further been referenced in peer-reviewed STEM education research, including empirical studies published in scientific journals.

+Chou's Octalysis framework has also been referenced in academic papers in higher education over 3,900 times on Google Scholar.